By Chere Di Boscio

-The Ecogecko earth globe revitalizer cleans and deodorizes air using waterwash technology.
+The Ecogecko earth globe revitaliser cleans and deodorises the air around using waterwash technology.
 Basically, what that means is that water droplets are used to remove dust and bacteria from the air and return clean and fresh air back into the room.
 This has zero scent, but can remove unpleasant odours.

 In short, there really is no such thing as a ‘natural’ air freshener spray.
 If you’re concerned about nasty smells in your home, first of all, eliminate the possible stink: clean mould off walls and shower tiles; open windows when cooking, and make sure pets are shampooed regularly, for example.